mikeoleary/mikeoleary.github.io/_posts/2026-07-28-mulesoft-on-openshift-behind-bigip.md

 #### Getting routing right: the `ApiInstance`

-First friction point: **`kubectl explain` wasn't helpful**.
+First friction point: `kubectl explain` wasn't helpful.
 The published examples I found show one structure but I had to do slightly differently than what I found.
 Here's the structure that works on v1.13.3:

 ```yaml
 apiVersion: gateway.mulesoft.com/v1alpha1